I’ve come up with 80 uses for paracord – but I need to get to 100. Check out this list and help me come up with the other 20 uses!

 29: Emergency tow rope (admittedly you need several strands, but it is surprising what a few together will hold!)

 It’s a fact of life that things break down sooner or later, and that includes your vehicle.
-If you don’t have a tow rope when your car is not working, your bundle of 550 cord will come in handy.
+If you don’t have a tow rope when your car is not working, your bundle of 550 cord or 600 cord will come in handy.

 30: A pulley line for dragging big bits of wood up the side of a hill